yongzhy/old.yongzhy.github.io.octopress/source/_posts/2014-11-26-hhkb-pro-2-type-s-after-one-week.markdown

 comments: true
 categories: [HHKB, gadget]
 author: Zhu Yong
-published: false
 ---

 My HHKB Pro 2 Type-S was delivered to my house on 19 Nov, so till today, I have officially owned it one week.
 So I think it's time to write down my feeling about this well designed keyboard.

 Before I purchase HHKB, I have being using old IBM Model M SSK for two years, the feel for IBM Model M is superb, it's just too noisy.
 I should say sorry to colleagues whose seats near me.
 My work platform is Windows, and I use  Total Commander as my primary file manager.
-So my short review for HHKB would based on my daily usage scenario.
+So my short review for HHKB would based on my daily usage scenario, with comparison to Model M.

 ### Pros: